When there is any problem with the way an application performs at the branch office, the finger-pointing starts...

 One way organizations are lightening the load of managing and troubleshooting their networks is through partnerships with third-party Managed Service Providers (MSPs).
 MSPs include carriers, major outsourcers, value-added resellers, systems integrators and, in some cases, even vendors.
 In the past year, there has been tremendous growth in the number of companies using MSPs.
 In 2005, 27% of organizations said they were using MSPs to help them manage their branch offices.
 By late 2006, that figure had increased to 46%.

 In some cases, organizations completely outsource the management of branch offices; in other cases, they partner with the MSP.
-For example, they may have the MSP handle all implementations and Level 1 support
+For example, they may have the MSP handle all implementations and Level 1 support issues, and they address training and Level 2 and Level 3 support issues internally.

 Still, many companies have the internal expertise to manage and troubleshoot their network using only internal resources.
 Companies buy and implement numerous management and monitoring tools for different applications, devices, and WAN infrastructure.
 The key, though, is to settle on a single Manager of Managers (MoM) to help combine and leverage the plethora of tools in any network.